How to test your donor and fundraiser stewardship journeys

 This makes for great fundraiser stewardship, but it is also very difficult to test.
 This is why we mainly rely on the next method for securing error-free automation.

 In this type of test, we will activate all emails in a ‘draft mode’.
 In this draft mode, all messages are created but you have to approve all messages before they are sent.
 This way, you can test with real-life data before you turn the automation on completely.

-We recommend that you each email is being triggered correctly at least once before turning on automation.
-We prefer to have it running like this for a minimum of a week, and with a minimum of 10 drafts.
+We recommend that each email is being triggered correctly at least once before turning on automation.
+We prefer to have it running like this minimum for of a week, and always with a minimum of 10 drafts.

 If you are able to have emails created in a draft mode, you can skip end to end testing, which is really neat when you are on a tight deadline.
 Unfortunately, not all email automation systems have the feature.

 Read our full guide for stewardship journeys